Skip to main content

 Two methods can be used for flow aggregation:

-* aggregating DetNet flows as a new DetNet flow.
+* aggregation of DetNet flows as a new DetNet flow.

-In the first case, the different DetNet PseudoWires use the same UDP
+In the first method, the different DetNet pseudowires use the same

 forwarding sub-layer.
 At the service sub-layer, each flow uses a

-For the second option, an additional hierarchy is created thanks to
+For the second method, an additional hierarchy is created by adding

-an additional Service-ID and d-CW tuple added to the encapsulation.
+an additional Service-ID and d-CW tuple to the encapsulation.
+The

-The Aggregate-ID is a special case of a Service-ID, whose properties
+Aggregate-ID is a special case of a Service-ID, whose properties are

-are known only at the aggregation and de-aggregation end points.
-It
+known only at the aggregation and deaggregation end points.
+It is a

-is a property of the Aggregate-ID that it is followed by a d-CW
+property of the Aggregate-ID that it is followed by a d-CW followed

-followed by a Service-ID/d-CW tuple.
-Figure 4 shows the
+by a Service-ID/d-CW tuple.
+Figure 4 shows the encapsulation in the

 +---------------------------------+